Dr. Shelli Karl

 My husband and I have a 4 year old male English Bulldog named Dana.
 We like to explore and find new and interesting places to visit, and constantly take Dana with us on hikes.
 I also enjoy cooking and baking, hiking, exploring, and boating.
 Anything that gets me out in the sun is fun for me!

 I was born and raised in Hillsborough, NC.
 I worked at a doggie day care for two years and found my passion.
 I love helping animals and taking care of them, and knew I wanted to work with them the rest of my career.

 I spend most of my time at Falconbridge walking dogs, caring for kitties, and assisting the doctors and technicians.
 I also take pride in performing all the cleaning necessary to keep the hospital up to the high standards we set.

 I am married to Robert, and we have three daughters, Haley, Rachael and Aliyah.
 Our family also includes our dogs, Matty and Opal.
-We all enjoy the outdoors and family time, and share a love of our fur babies.
-Robert also enjoys video games, and Haley loves writing and reading.
+We love our fur babies and spending family time together.
+Robert also enjoys working with his hands, Haley loves writing and reading., Rachel loves riding her bike and coloring and Aliyah loves the outdoors and camping.
 I love working with animals and being a mom.
 It’s the most challenging and rewarding thing I have ever done.
-It keeps me on my toes.

 Juan, Pet Care Manager

 Born & raised in Connecticut, I moved to the Triangle area 4 years ago for a change of pace.
 Married for over a year to my beautiful wife, we both enjoy this area of our country.

 We have 2 great dogs.
 Ike is our little Jack Russell Terrier & our newly adopted girl is Layla, a Greyhound.
 Even though Ike is smaller than Layla, he rules the roost!
 Layla is happy to just race around the yard doing 3 or 4 laps then jump on the couch for a long snooze.